Eric Eyre: Career

 Eyre graduated from Loyola University of New Orleans.
 He earned his master's degree in Mass Communication at the University of South Florida St. Petersburg.
 During his time at the university, Eyre worked as an intern at the St. Petersburg Times.
 Eyre has reported for The Anniston Star of Alabama, the Daily Times-Advocate of California, and the Pottstown Mercury of Pennsylvania.

 In 1998 Eyre began covering education, health, and business at the Charleston Gazette, now the Charleston Gazette-Mail.
 The Gazette-Mail is a daily morning newspaper in Charleston, West Virginia with a daily print circulation of around 37,000.
 Eyre worked at the Gazette-Mail until 2020, where he balanced his work as a full-time statehouse reporter and his pursuit of investigative projects spotlighting issues in the rural communities of West Virginia.

-He now works at Mountain State Spotlight, where he is co-founder and senior investigative reporter.
+He also formerly worked at Mountain State Spotlight, where he was a co-founder and senior investigative reporter.